biometr/Maxhebda/README.md

  25.06.2020 | [Langton's Ant](https://github.com/Maxhebda/AntAlgorithm#cellular-automaton---langtons-ant) | <img src="https://github.com/Maxhebda/AntAlgorithm/raw/master/projectScreenImage/algorytm_Mrowka.png" width=150 /> | Langton's Ant - a simple cellular automaton invented and described by Chris Langton in 1986.
 It can also be thought of as a very simple Turing machine, extended to two dimensions.
 In each step, one cell called the "ant" is distinguished, which, in addition to the color, also has a specific direction in which it is moving.
 See Wikipedia -> [Link](https://pl.wikipedia.org/wiki/Mr%C3%B3wka_Langtona) | c++ <br> QT Creator
  02.05.2020 | [Saper Joker](https://github.com/Maxhebda/SaperJoker#saperjoker) | <img src="https://github.com/Maxhebda/SaperJoker/raw/master/projectScreenImage/SaperJoker2.png" width=150 /> | SaperJoker is a regular "SAPER" game.
 The problem is that not all numbers are displayed, but only the Joker icon.
 Joker means there is a mine next to it. | c++ <br> QT Creator

-You can find the rest of my projects directly on github :smiley:.
-Just don't get scared :scream: xD
-***
-*I plan to write a game -> `CHESS`, with some level of intelligence.
-<br>In addition to programming, I love looking at the sky at night and watching the stars, reading technical news and playing with my son.:punch::family::muscle:*